ilpenSE/c-calculator/README.md

-# Multipurpose Calculator
+# Calculator
 This calculator supports exponentials, nth roots, trigonometric and logarithmic functions.
 ## How to use
 ### 4 Operations
-- addination: +
+- Addination: +
-- subtraction: -
+- Subtraction: -
 - Multiplication: *
 - Division: /
 - Modulo: %